 \subsection{Challenges}

-Optimizing AoI in MEC systems \revb{with time-varying channels} requires a sophisticated scheduling policy for mobile devices, involving two key decisions: updating and offloading.
+Optimizing AoI in MEC systems with time-varying channels requires a sophisticated scheduling policy for mobile devices, involving two key decisions: updating and offloading.
 The \textit{updating} decision determines the interval between task completion and the initiation of the next task generation, while the \textit{offloading} decision decides whether to process the task locally or offload it to a specific edge server.
-Given the success of multi-agent reinforcement learning (MARL) in MEC systems \cite{hao2023exploration}, we aim to design a fractional MARL framework with theoretical analysis and propose an asynchronous fractional multi-agent deep reinforcement learning (MADRL) to optimize the task scheduling policy. \edit{Several significant challenges of our paper are presented as follows.}
+Given the success of multi-agent reinforcement learning (MARL) in MEC systems \cite{hao2023exploration}, we aim to design a fractional MARL framework with theoretical analysis and propose an asynchronous fractional multi-agent deep reinforcement learning (MADRL) to optimize the task scheduling policy. \edit{The main challenges are as follows.}

-\textit{How to deal with the fractional nature of AoI objective in RL?} Many prior works on MEC have explored offloading (e.g., \cite{Tang2020TMC,ma2022green,zhao2022multi,he2022age,chen2022info }), and some have considered \rev{AoI (e.g.} \cite{xu2022aoi,he2022age,chen2022info}). \edit{However, they did not consider the fractional AoI objective.
+\textit{How to deal with the fractional nature of the AoI objective in RL?} Many prior works on MEC have explored offloading (e.g., \cite{Tang2020TMC,ma2022green,zhao2022multi,he2022age,chen2022info}), and some have considered \rev{AoI (e.g.,} \cite{xu2022aoi,he2022age,chen2022info}). \edit{However, they did not consider the fractional AoI objective.
 The fractional RL framework focuses on optimizing a fraction-of-expectation objective, making it challenging to directly evaluate the impact of actions on the objective, unlike the reward-based approach in the standard RL framework.
-Consequently, real-time MEC systems require a fractional RL framework to address the fractional AoI objective.}
+Real-time MEC systems require a fractional RL framework to address the fractional AoI objective.}

-\edit{\textit{How can we adapt the fractional framework to multi-agent scenario?}} \rev{Many MEC systems involve s decision-making processes among multiple mobile devices.
-Effectively addressing this multi-agent paradigm in MARL is important for task scheduling in multi-agent systems. } \edit{However, the fractional framework for a single agent cannot be directly adapted to the multi-agent scenario due to the increased complexity and inter-dependencies among agents.} Thus, the MARL framework faces additional challenges in designing the fractional framework for the AoI objective.
+\revb{\textit{How can we adapt the fractional framework to a multi-agent scenario?}} \revb{Many MEC systems involve a decision-making process among multiple mobile devices.} Effectively addressing this multi-agent paradigm in MARL is important for task scheduling in multi-agent systems. \edit{However, the fractional framework for a single agent cannot be directly adapted to the multi-agent scenario due to the increased complexity and inter-dependencies among agents.} Thus, the MARL framework faces additional challenges in designing the fractional framework for the AoI objective.